nateware/nateware-blog/_posts/2012-12-01-replacing-macbook-pro-hard-drive-with-an-ssd.md

 - hardware
 ---

-My poor little laptop hard drive had been whining and whimpering, so I upgraded my it to an SSD.
+My poor little laptop hard drive had been whining and whimpering, so I upgraded it to an SSD.
 Turned out to be inexpensive and very DIY friendly, so here are my cliffs notes.
 <!--more-->
 ### Step 1: Choose an SSD
 {% image_tag mercury-extreme.jpg, 'Mucho fasto SSD', :class => 'pull-right', :width => '100' %}